SOQCS: A Stochastic Optical Quantum Circuit Simulator: Simulator core

 \subsection{Permanent method}

 A known approach to obtain the probability amplitude of a photonic circuit outcome is based on the calculation of the permanent \cite{Permanent} of a square matrix.
 This matrix is built from the same coefficients as the circuit matrix but with a different number of rows and columns.
 If the amplitude of an output ket is calculated given an input one, columns that correspond to the transformation of a determined mode are repeated as many times as that mode is occupied in the input ket.
 On the other hand, rows are repeated as many times as their corresponding mode is occupied in the output ket.
 Various algorithms are available in the literature to perform a permanent calculation \cite{Ryser,Glynn}.
-In SOQCS we calculate the permanent using the Balasubramanian-Bax-Franklin-Glynn formula \cite{Glynn} implemented in gray code,
+In SOQCS we calculate permanents using Ryser \cite{Permanent2}